Discovering Symmetry Groups with Flow Matching: Symmetry Discovery via Flow Matching

 \subsection{Motivation and Formalism}

-A central challenge in symmetry discovery is to identify the subset of transformations actually expressed in data without assuming explicit prototypes or fixed augmentation rules.
-Existing methods often impose such structures externally, limiting scalability and generality.
-We address this by casting symmetry discovery as flow matching on Lie groups, which allows distributions over transformations to be learned directly from data while respecting the geometry of the underlying group.
+A central challenge in symmetry discovery is not merely to estimate transformation parameters, but to determine which transformations are symmetries at all.
+In realistic settings, we are not given paired observations of original and transformed data, and the space of candidate transformations is typically much larger than the true symmetry group expressed in the data.
+We address this challenge by reframing symmetry discovery as a distribution learning problem on groups.
+Rather than directly estimating generators or invariants, we learn a probability distribution over a large hypothesis group $G$, whose support concentrates on the true symmetry subgroup $H \subseteq G$.
+We realize this idea using flow matching on Lie groups, which provides a flexible and self-supervised mechanism for learning which transformations preserve the data distribution.

-\paragraph{Problem Formulation.} Our goal is to recover the unknown group of transformations $H$ which preserve the data distribution $q$ on data space $\mathcal{X}$.
-To discover the hidden group $H$, we first assume a large hypothesis group $G$ which acts on $\mathcal{X}$ that contains the most common symmetries.
-We wish to find the stabilizer subgroup $H \subset G$ such that $q(hx) = q(x)$ for all $x \in \mathcal{X}$ and $h \in H$.
+\paragraph{Problem Formulation.} Our goal is to recover the unknown group of transformations $H$ that preserves the data distribution $q$ on data space $\mathcal{X}$.
+We first assume a large hypothesis group $G$ acting on $\mathcal{X}$ that contains hypothetical symmetries.
+We wish to find the subgroup $H \subseteq G$ such that $q(hx) = q(x)$ for all $x \in \mathcal{X}$ and $h \in H$.

 \paragraph{Discovering Symmetry as Distribution Learning.} We frame the problem of finding $H$ as learning a distribution over the hypothesis group $G$ that concentrates on the subgroup $H$.
-To achieve this we train an FM model which flows a chosen prior distribution over $G$ to a distribution $p_\theta(g)$ supported on $H$.
-The structure of the discovered symmetries emerges from the concentration pattern of $p_\theta(g)$: continuous symmetries maintain a spread distribution across the manifold of admissible transformations, while discrete subgroups exhibit sharp peaks at a finite set of modes (e.g. the four rotations of $C_4$).
-Thus, \lieflow effectively filters the large hypothesis group down to the subgroup $H \subseteq G$ consistent with the data.
+To achieve this, we train an FM model that maps a chosen prior distribution over $G$ to a distribution $p_\theta(g)$ supported on $H$.
+The structure of the discovered symmetries emerges from the concentration pattern of $p_\theta(g)$: continuous symmetries yield a distribution spreading across the manifold of valid transformations, while discrete subgroups exhibit sharp peaks at a finite set of group elements (e.g. the four-fold rotations of $C_4$).
+Thus, \LieFlow effectively filters the large hypothesis group down to the subgroup $H \subseteq G$ consistent with the data.